UK Independent. Sourced. Primary. · Est. 2024

 Frequently Asked Questions

-My employer provides laundry facilities -- can I still claim?
+My employer gives me a clothing allowance — can I still claim?

 Sources